darrenjaworski/multiplayer-chess/README.md

 - allow premoves
 - style arrows on board for capture
 - allow users to swap between board pieces icons
+- each move takes a min of 1 sec off clock

 ---